Rainworth: Demographics

+For the civil parish area, there were 7,058 residents reported for the 2021 census.

 Governance

 The Newark and Sherwood part of Rainworth is a parish in its own right, while the Mansfield part is unparished.

 Rainworth is part of Newark and Sherwood and Mansfield councils with the border being near the bridge over Rainworth Water on Southwell Road East.

 The Mansfield area is part of the Ransom Wood ward and is represented by Labour's John Smart.

 In the 2019 local elections to the Newark and Sherwood District Council (NSDC) – the Rainworth North & Rufford ward was won for the Conservatives.
-The ward is now represented by district councillors - Dr Louis Brailsford and Tom Smith.
+Dr Louis Brailsford and Tom Smith represented the ward from 2019-2023.

+In 2023, Linda Tift and Claire Penny re-gained the ward for the Labour Party.

 In the 2021 Nottinghamshire County Council elections, the Rainworth and Blidworth County Division was also won by Tom Smith for the Conservatives.

-The Newark and Sherwood section is represented in Parliament by Mark Spencer, a Conservative MP.
-The Mansfield section is part of the Mansfield constituency, represented by Ben Bradley, also a Conservative.
+The Newark and Sherwood section is represented in Parliament by Michelle Welsh, MP.
+The Mansfield section is part of the Mansfield constituency, and is represented by Steve Yemm MP.